Courtesy of Hutton Brickyards

 The first and only Lego-themed hotel in the northeast, Legoland New York Hotel opened August 6 on the grounds of New York’s new Legoland theme park, which opened July 9.
 The 250-room hotel is sure to be a favorite with families, thanks to themed guest rooms that feature separate sleeping areas for kids and adults; an on-site creative workshop where children can build their own creations alongside Master Model Builders; 2,000 Lego models around the hotel and tons of Legos with several places to build; and daily entertainment, including visits from Lego characters and a massive castle play structure.
 The hotel also has contactless programming, including the innovative Next Generation Sleepover experience—a Google Nest named Alice can do anything from place a room service order to tell an immersive bedtime story.
 There’s also a heated outdoor pool and dining at Bricks Family Restaurant and the Skyline Bar for parents.

 Debuting in 2019 in the Stockade District of Kingston, Hotel Kinsley began as one building on Wall Street and expanded to include a second building on Pearl Street in January 2021.
-The hotel will add two more buildings imminently, including the Fair Street and the John Street building.
-The ground floor of the Fair Street building already houses River Mint Finery, a clothing boutique.
+The hotel added two more buildings later in 2021, including the Fair Street and the John Street building.
+The ground floor of the Fair Street building also houses River Mint Finery, a clothing boutique.

 The property spans 131 acres and four buildings, including the historic Maidstone Lodge, which was built in 1902, and will house the lobby, public areas, and a Sicilian-inspired restaurant.
 A new building will contain 20 rooms and four suites.
 There will also be 12 stand-alone one- and two-bedroom bungalows with private outdoor areas containing firepits, outdoor showers, and some hot tubs.